TylerTemp/SaintsField/README.md

 1. The target must have a public constructor with no required arguments.
 2. It'll try to copy field values when changing types but not guaranteed. `struct` will not get copied value (it's too tricky to deal a struct)

+Parameters:

+*   `bool hideLabel=false`: true to hide the label of picked type

 *   Allow Multiple: No

 ```csharp